We Welcome Your Application to Join Us!

 Machu Picchu, of course, but more, much more.

-There are few places on the planet as captivating as Machu Picchu.
+There are few places on the planet as captivating as Peru.
 Easily one of those places that will always be considered one of the wonders of the world, Machu Picchu rarely disappoints.

-But Field Studies Peru is about more than Machu Picchu.
-It’s about a group of great kids with terrific leaders exploring, volunteering and hiking in Peru while engaging with the local culture.
+But our trip is about more than Machu Picchu.
+It’s about a group of great kids with terrific leaders exploring, volunteering, and hiking in Peru.
 We’ll be based in Cusco and the town of Urubamba in the Sacred Valley.
 Both locations, dotted with Incan ruins, offer excellent opportunities for exploration and cultural engagement.
-Introductory Spanish lessons and our service projects in a local school will give us the tools and confidence to delve into Peruvian life.

-After Urubamba and Cusco, we’ll trek to Machu Picchu.
+After Urubamba, we’ll trek to Machu Picchu.
 The trek itself is fantastic: we will pass through lush valleys and below breathtaking mountains on a route that reaches elevations close to 14,000 feet.
-And then, at the end of the trek there’s majestic Machu Picchu—without a doubt one of the world’s most treasured ancient sites.
+And then, at the end of the trek there’s majestic Machu Picchu — without a doubt one of the world’s most treasured ancient sites.

 Days 1 & 2: Trip Start & Lima